The Five Problems of Irreversibility: The Five Problems of Irreversibility

-In practice, it is not possible to solve the microscopic equations of motion for every single particle for a macroscopic system\footnote{By a \textit{macroscopic system}, I mean a system that contains about $10^{23}$ particles.
-Strictly speaking, the thermodynamic limit requires that a macroscopic systems has infinitely many particles \citepbjps{ThieleFHEKA2019}.
-This idealization, however, leads to additional philosophical problems \citepbjps{MenonC2013} that are not relevant here.}, such that other methods are required.
-The macroscopic world is the domain of \textit{thermodynamics}, which is a phenomenological theory that describes systems using a small number of macroscopic variables such as temperature or pressure.
-A quantity that is of particular interest here is \textit{entropy}, which according to (a common interpretation of) the \textit{second law of thermodynamics} can never decrease in a closed system.
-If the system has evolved to a state with maximal entropy, it will never leave this state - it has reached \textit{thermodynamic equilibrium}.

 Thus, there seems to be a contradiction between the microscopic laws of classical mechanics and the macroscopic laws of thermodynamics.
 In thermodynamics, systems are expected to evolve towards an equilibrium state, accompanied by an increase of entropy.
 This process is \textit{irreversible}, since its time-reversal would involve a decrease of entropy and is therefore forbidden by the second law.
-The laws governing the microscopic constitutents of the system, however, are time-reversal invariant and would therefore allow for such a process.
-Hence, we need to explain why we always observe an irreversible approach to equilibrium from past to future despite the fact that there is no difference between past and future in the microscopic laws.
+The laws governing the microscopic constituents of the system, however, are time-reversal invariant and would therefore allow for such a process.

+The connection between the behaviour of the individual particles and the dynamics of the macroscopic system it consists of is studied in \textit{statistical mechanics}.
+It can be constructed in two frameworks, which are referred to as the \textit{Boltzmann approach} and the \textit{Gibbs approach}.
+I present them here following \citet{Frigg2008}.
+In the Boltzmann approach, a system is, on the macroscopic level, characterized by a small number of variables (such as temperature and volume), which define the \textit{macrostate} of the system.
+Its \textit{microstate}, on the other hand, is characterized by the phase-space coordinates of all particles the system consists of.
+The microstate uniquely determines the macrostate, while the converse is not true.
+The \textit{entropy} of a macrostate is then introduced as a measure for the volume of the phase-space region corresponding to this macrostate.
+One can then introduce the equilibrium state as the state with maximal Boltzmann entropy.